mharacewiat/map-stock/README.md

 - I decided to implement rough security layer.
 Ideally that would be a separate container acting as OAuth authorization server.
 - I didn't make it on time writing OpenApi/Swagger specs.
 They would be of course delivered in a regular project.
 - The error handling is awful.
 That would be a next thing to do.
 I know Flask allows to write a custom error handler.
+- I've decided to use NoSQL database, because instructions were not suggesting any requirement for relations.
+If there was a requirement for map editing (only by the user who uploaded it), or a user-scoped sharing... then maybe a relational db would a better choice.

 # Future Idea